 Invisible banking sounds like something out of a tech noir movie – behemoth financial institutions doing things outside of the government eye, evil villain style.

-It’s really about your customers being able to make financial transactions and decisions without having to think about them.
+It is all about enabling your customers to make financial transactions and decisions without having to think about them.

 Consider when you are making a biggish online purchase, and the site shows you a financing option.
 Or, when you check mortgage rates there is an option to apply now.
 Experts believe that it will continue to evolve so that we can ask a digital assistant, such as Alexa, to make restaurant reservations or book a yoga class — and pay for it — without any human interaction.